nuzcraft/wowie-jam-4.0/README.md

 Needs:
 - [x] player that shoots projectiles
+- [x] companion that shoots projectiles
-- [ ] companion that shoots projectiles (controlled by AI)
+- [ ] companion controlled by ai
-- [ ] enemies that spawn and pursue the player and companion
+- [x] enemies that spawn and pursue the player and companion
 - [ ] projectiles kill enemies and add score for player + companion
 - [ ] enemies kill player, end the game
 - [ ] high score is stored